goabstract/Awesome-Design-Tools/README.md

 * [Lingo](https://www.lingoapp.com/) — create a shared asset library with your entire team.
 * [Lucid](https://lucid.style/) — tool for creating, managing and sharing a design system.
 From a simple component library through to detailed descriptions of your styles.
 * [Zeroheight](https://www.zeroheight.com/) — styleguides created by designers, extended by developers, and editable by everyone.
+* [Framer X Team Store](https://www.framer.com/design-systems/) - build a React-based design system that creates a single source of truth across design and development

 We can also add to this list Sketch and Figma, which are mentioned in UI design tools.